Windows 7 Allows You to Remove IE, WMP and Many Other Windows Components

 Now its official.
-Today Microsoft made an official announcement that Windows 7 will allow its users to remove several unwanted Windows components, which are tightly integrated into Windows shell.
+Today Microsoft made an official announcement that Windows 7 will allow its users to remove several unwanted Windows components, which are tightly integrated into Windows shell using "Control Panel -> Programs and Features -> Turn Windows features on or off" option.
 Most of them are already available in Windows Vista, some new components are as follows:

 - Windows Media Player